Dollar holds the upper hand as recovery doubts creep in

 Also souring the mood was news that Washington is considering changing tariff rates for various European products as part of the trading partners' aircraft dispute.

-Canada's dollar CAD=D4 weakened to a 10-day low versus the U.S. dollar after it became the first country to lose its AAA rating as a result of coronavirus-fuelled government spending.
+Canada's dollar CAD=D4 weakened to a 10-day low of $1.3666 after it became the first country to lose its AAA rating as a result of coronavirus-fuelled government spending, before recovering to trade 0.1% up on the day.

 "The far-reaching financial support the Canadian government has provided to cushion the effects of the corona restrictions have come at a price", Commerzbank analysts commented.

-Commodity currencies, which had been supported by a rally in oil and commodity prices, also fell.
-The Australian dollar dropped for a second consecutive session to $0.6861 AUD=D4.
+Elsewhere, Scandinavian currencies rose against both the U.S. dollar and the euro, with the Swedish crown up 0.5% against the euro EURSEK=D3.

+Traders will be watching U.S. durable goods and initial jobless claims data at 1230 GMT.
+Both are projected to come in weaker than the previous readings, according to economists polled by Reuters.

-(Reporting Julien Ponthus in London and Hideyuki Sano in Tokyp; editing by Saikat Chatterjee, Larry King)
+(Reporting Julien Ponthus in London and Hideyuki Sano in Tokyp; editing by Saikat Chatterjee, Larry King, Kirsten Donovan)

 ((hideyuki.sano@thomsonreuters.com; +81 3 4563 2768;))